CorMazz/cormazz.github.io/_posts/2026-02-23-wcs-power-moves-pt-2.md

 ##### Turn Entry

-The turn entry is whatever pattern gets you into a position where your follow is prepared for an inside or outside-turn.
+The turn entry is whatever pattern gets you into a position where your follow is prepared for a left or right-turn.
-This can be as simple as a left-side-pass (LSP), or a right-side-pass (RSP), or as complicated as a Maxence-style hustle-whip with a behind-the-back topspinner into a duck-turn.
+This can be as simple as a `Left Side Pass` (LSP), or a `Right Side Pass` (RSP), or as complicated as a Maxence-style hustle-whip with a behind-the-back topspinner into a duck-turn.

 ##### The Base Turn

-High-level, there are two types of turns in WCS.
-Outside, and inside.
-We will be using one of these two types of turns to accelerate.
-This will be our base.
-Outside and inside turns can be led from either the left-side or the right-side of the follow.
+Dancers generally refer to turns as inside turns or outside turns.
+This terminology gets confusing once you start modifying the patterns and changing handholds.
+Thus, this article will utilize `Left` and `Right` to indicate the direction of the turn.
+This is relative to the follow, meaning on a `Left Turn` the follower turns to her left, regardless of what handhold or where the lead is.

-In general, it is best to have the follower on the audience side of the leader.
-So, if the audience is on the leader's left side, he wants to lead a either left-side inside or outside turns.
+> In general, it is best to have the follower on the audience side of the leader.
+So, if the audience is on the leader's left side, he wants to lead a either left-side left turn or a left side right turn.

-> KISS Principle: To reduce initial leader cognitive load, while practicing stick to left-side-pass inside-turn or right-side-pass outside-turn variations with extra spins for acceleration.
+> KISS Principle: To reduce initial leader cognitive load, while practicing stick to `Left Side Pass` with `Left Turn` or `Right Side Pass` with `Right Turn` variations with extra spins for acceleration.

 ##### The Transition to Texture